jossnock/moving_circle/README.md

 - Circle is made up of stripes of 4 different colours

-- Randomises colours when it bounces
+- Randomises colours when it bounces, with the 4 different colours within an interval of RGB values (i.e. they don't contrast with eachother much)

 - Press SPACE to speed up